askST: What should I do if my car is caught in a flooded carpark?

 Alternatively, the owners could pay for the repairs first and pursue the case separately, but this is a difficult process, said Mr Sarjeet Singh, a lawyer at Alan Shankar & Lim who specialises in motor insurance.

-As for making a claim on the vehicle owner’s insurance, Mr Singh said most policies would include coverage for accidental flooding, but there are some that exclude such damage.
+As for making a claim on the vehicle owner’s insurance, Mr Singh said most policies would include coverage for flooding as a natural disaster, but for accidental flooding, it depends on the policy wording.

 Vehicle owners are often hesitant to make a claim on their own vehicle’s motor insurance policy, as this would typically hike up the premium during renewal.